Fuwuffyi/zichroma/README.md

 A few examples are as follows:
 - `color0.txt.rgb`: will return from the first cluster's txt color a tuple like (2, 255, 0).
-- `color2.acc4.hex`: will return from the third cluster's color an hex string like (2351FF).
+- `color2.acc4.hex`: will return from the third cluster's color, using the fifth accent color, an hex string like (2351FF).
 - `color1.pry.r`: will only return the 'red' value from the second cluster's primary color (255 for example).
 - `color3.pry.bh`: will only return the 'blue' value from the fourth cluster's primary color in hex (FF for example).